antvis/G6/packages/site/docs/apis/plugins/EdgeBundling.en.md

 **Default**：`90`

-The initial number of inner interations.
+The initial number of inner iterations.
 It will be multiplied by `iterRate` in each cycle.

 ### iterRate